wakey001/Euro4-modern-classics/README.md

 #### Icons
 * ##### Bug
 Some Icons on the WhyA Classic section were not displaying on the same line as the header on smaller device screens
 *  ##### Fix
- Reduced the Icon size as well as adding padding helped solve the issue
+Two right floating headings were changed to float left .
+And the width of those headings were previously 60% .
+This was changed to 100%.

 * ##### Verdict
-Icons now stay on the same line no matter the screen size
+Icons now stay on the same line no matter the screen

+***
 ### Technologies Used
-***

 #### Languages
 * [HTML5](https://en.wikipedia.org/wiki/HTML5)
 * [CSS3](https://en.wikipedia.org/wiki/CSS)